Carmen Santana Is the Kind of Role Model She Needed as a Kid

 As an Explorer, she gained self-confidence and discipline, and learned how to be a leader.

-Contra Costa College professor Rick Ramos became her mentor and inspiration.
+CCC Administration of Justice professor Rick Ramos became her mentor and inspiration.

 “He was more of a father,” Carmen recalls, “than anyone I had around.
 The support and love and patience he had for me were great.
 I made some mistakes, but he guided me.”